-Case Study 4

-Due diligence in Financial Reporting
+Case Study 4 Due diligence in Financial Reporting

-- Jill is a non-executive director of a publicly listed property management group which has used short-term credit to rapidly increase its portfolio of investment properties.
-Although easily converted into longer term less risky debt in the past, the tightening of the credit market has left the company with a large amount of debt that needs to be refinanced in the short term. - Jill has reviewed the draft financial statements and notices that the split between current and non-current debt appears not to reflect this position but the CFO explains that the accounts have been reviewed by him and the finance team and the auditors have given preliminary sign-off. - What fundamental principles of the Code may be threatened here?
+- Jill is a non-executive director for a publicly listed property management group which has used short-term credit to rapidly increase their portfolio of investment properties.
+Although easily converted into longer term less risky debt in the past, the tightening of the credit market has left the company with a large amount of current debt. - Jill has reviewed the draft financial statements and notices that the split between current and non-current debt appears not to reflect this position but the CFO accepts them as is since they have been subject to extensive layers of review. - What fundamental principles of the Code may be threatened here?
 What approach should Jill adopt?